 It is not illegal to receive payments for surrogacy in the UK (this is a common misconception) although if you are paid more than reasonable expenses this may complicate the court application your intended parents need to make.
-Any surrogacy agreement you enter into with your intended parents is also not legally binding, so you each trust each other to honour what you have agreed.
+Any surrogacy agreement you enter into with your intended parents is also not legally binding, so you trust each other to honour what you have agreed.
 Find out more about surrogacy arrangements under UK law.

 UK legal parenthood

 You will be the legal mother of any child you give birth to, even if you are not the biological mother.
 If you are married or in a civil partnership, your husband/wife/civil partner will be the child's other parent.
 It is not possible for your spouse to opt out of being a parent, unless it can be proved that he or she did not consent to the conception.
-If you are not married, one of your intended parents can be the other parent immediately from birth and can be named on the birth certificate with you.
+If you are not married, one of the intended parents can be the other parent immediately from birth and can be named on the birth certificate with you.
 This will usually be the biological father, but other options may be available if you conceive at a UK fertility clinic.

 Your intended parents can apply for a parental order after the birth.
 Once the order is made by the family court (which typically takes 6-9 months), the birth certificate is re-registered in their names.
-At this point, your legal status as a parent is fully and permanently extinguished.
+At this point, your legal status as a parent (and that of your spouse) is fully and permanently extinguished.
 The application is mainly managed by the intended parents, who will have to satisfy the court that they meet all the criteria.
 You will be asked to sign some documents and will usually be visited at home by a parental order reporter appointed by the court to confirm your consent.

 Find out more about parenthood and parental orders.